mvysny/mvysny.github.io/_posts/2023-5-1-My-favourite-general-programming-language.md

 ---
 layout: post
-title: My favourite general programming language
+title: My personal favourite general programming language
 ---

-Over the years I've come up with a set of rules for any programming language that I would fancy.
-They are as follows:
+Over the years I've come up with a set of rules for any programming language that really suit my programming style.
+It goes without saying that every person has their own preferences and/or tasks: you may prefer dynamically-typed languages, or you may have to develop a Linux kernel driver, and then you should not follow these rules.
+I would personally miss the benefits of a statically-typed language such as 100% auto-completion and automatic type checking, however you may not miss those things and instead appreciate other things offered by dynamically-typed languages.
+Please take this article as a highly subjective personalized rambling of one old man.

+My subjective rules are as follows:

 * Has GC and a sound memory model, which rules out C, C++ and Rust.
 * [Doesn't have pointers and error codes](../golang-sucks/) which rules out Go.